Skip to main content

 • Dare to Leap

-Military life is an adventure that doesn’t have to stop when your CF member is away.
+Military life is an adventure that doesn’t have to stop when your CAF member is away.
 This series of videos is about taking time for yourself during deployment and experiencing something new... or participating in an activity you love already.

 • Vision Boards: Learn to set deployment goals and make your own deployment vision board.